teaching resource

 Volume of Rectangular Prisms

-Are your students in need of additional practice on how to find the volume of a regular rectangular prism?
-While students may be able to apply the volume formula (l × w × h), maybe they are ready for some practice that requires a bit of critical thinking.
+Do your students need additional practise finding the volume of a regular rectangular prism?
+While they may be able to apply the volume formula (l × w × h), they may be ready for some practise that requires some critical thinking.

 Teach Starter has created an interactive resource for your students to use during your volume unit.
 Students will be challenged to complete each of the seven interactive activities.
 Throughout this resource, students will: